Research

 Authors: Lukas Jürgensmeier and Bernd Skiera.

-Status: Currently revising for the fourt-round submission at the Journal of Marketing.
+Status: Under fourth-round review at the Journal of Marketing.

 Read the full working paper on SSRN.